Information in English

 If the parents wish to give their child real estate, then a trustee shall assist in order to safeguard the child's interests.
 This applies also if you as a parent cannot manage your financial affairs, due to for instance illness, when a temporary trustee may be appointed both for yourself and for your child.

-Homelessness, mental ill health and social difficulties
+Homelessness, mental illness, health issues and social difficulties

 For many, a trustee or an administrator may be of vital importance in order to reduce the damage caused by “wrong turns" taken due to substance abuse or illness.
 Help can be given to avoid eviction, handle unpaid bills and establish contacts with social services.